Preface content

 General science

-For younger students this can include simple fun activities such as bug hunts or whole day activities where students can interact with a range of different activities that explain various scientific concepts.
+For younger children this can include simple fun activities such as bug hunts or whole day activities where students can interact with a range of different activities that explain various scientific concepts.
 For older students we tailor the sessions to the National Curriculum, so we are able to talk more in depth about topics such as disease and how the body fights infections.

 Animals in research